zuber-techdev/ag-ui/CONTRIBUTING.md

 Thanks for your interest in improving **AG-UI**!

 This short guide shows the fastest way to get your idea merged.
+You can find more detailed contribution guides at [ag-ui.com](ag-ui.com)

 ---